iivanoo/covid-apps-observer/data/data_us/reports/resources/org.unitypoint.android.upth.virtualcare___12.0.16.005_01/report.md

 > Only problem - no video.<br> :date: __2020-04-20 15:10:11__

 > Much easier and more convenient than a trip to urgent care or the er.<br> :date: __2019-11-10 17:39:11__

-> Very Convenient.
-A little slow at times but worth it when I really dont need to go to walk in, but needs to talk to a Dr.<br> :date: __2019-09-16 13:03:37__